9 Data Wrangling

 n_years <- transport$time_period |> unique() |> length()

-There are also several columns that seem to have no data, but sometimes there are important values later in the dataset.
-We can use count to confirm that these columns are entirely NAs.
+There are also several columns that seem to have no data from the glimpse.
+We can use count to confirm that these columns are entirely NAs - for example, if we count the column time_coverage we can see that all 2473 values are NA.

 count(transport, goal)